-The 100-year floodplain was developed from the most current FEMA Flood Insurance Rate Maps.
-See the Natural Resources Map.
+The 100-year floodplain was digitized by the NCWRPC from FEMA Flood Insurance Rate Maps, for planning purposes only, see Natural Resources Map.

-4. GROUNDWATER & GEOLOGY
+4.)
+GROUNDWATER & GEOLOGY

 Groundwater is water that occupies void spaces between soil particles or cracks in the rock below the land surface.
 It originates as precipitation that infiltrated into the ground.
 The type of soil and bedrock that a well is drilled into often determines water's pH, saturation index, and the amount of hardness or alkalinity in water.
 The type of soil and bedrock in a region also determines how quickly contaminants can reach groundwater.